data-mississippi/data-ms-app/README.md

 ### Django and React
 Access the Django admin section and JSON APIs at `localhost:8000`, and access the frontend at `localhost:3000`.
 (TODO: fix the bugs caused by this.)

+## Docker
+Note, there are multiple Dockerfiles.
+You might go down a fruitless, frustrating path if, when working locally, you try to edit the Dockerfile in the root directory and expect that to change the Docker image that builds the backend.
+Until this is changed, heed this wisdom:
+- `data-ms-app/backend/Dockerfile` manages the Django and ETL dependencies, locally
+- `data-ms-app/backend/Dockerfile` manages the frontend dependencies, locally
+- `data-ms-app/Dockerfile` manages both the frontend and backend dependencies, when deployed to Heroku

 docker/create-react-app weirdness :(
 - https://stackoverflow.com/questions/60790440/docker-container-exiting-immediately-after-starting-when-using-npm-init-react-ap